 Shelby integrates several evidence-based therapeutic approaches into her work, including Acceptance and Commitment Therapy (ACT), Exposure and Response Prevention (ERP), and Cognitive Behavioral Therapy (CBT).
 These approaches allow her to help clients increase psychological flexibility, challenge unhelpful thinking patterns, and gradually face fears in a structured and supportive way.

-Lindsay Bonebrake, LCPC
+Dr. Lindsay Bonebrake, LCPC, RPT-S

 Shannon Toalson, LCP

-Denise Stutley, LSCSW
+Denise Stutey, LSCSW

 Want to learn more about our Individual Therapy services?